 Include any 3rd party documentation to verify and/or add strength to your appeal (a letter from your advisor, faculty, doctor, clergy, counselor, social worker, employer, medical bills, etc).

-If you are appealing due to exceeding the 150% maximum attempted credit hour limit, you must include a program evaluation from WebAdvisor, the Registrar’s Office, or the Graduate Office.
+If you are appealing due to exceeding the 150% maximum attempted credit hour limit, you must include a degree audit from DegreeWorks, the Registrar’s Office, or the Graduate Office.
 Specifically address what courses you have remaining and when you plan to complete your degree.
 Only remaining courses required for degree completion will be allowed.

 All requests are reviewed by the Financial Aid Appeals Committee and will be dealt with on a case-by-case basis.
 Students are informed via letter of the results of the appeal, whether granted or denied.